bwilder0/mlpractice_s2023/README.md

 Optional reading: The Measure and Mismeasure of Fairness by Corbett-Davies and Goel.
 [Available Online](https://arxiv.org/pdf/1808.00023.pdf)

+---
+**Tuesday 4/4: Causality and field trials 1**

+Required reading: Introduction to Randomized Evaluations, by Gibson and Sautmann.
+[Available Online](https://www.povertyactionlab.org/resource/introduction-randomized-evaluations)

+---
+**Tuesday 4/11: Uncertainty quantification introduction**

+Required reading: Aleatoric and Epistemic Uncertainty in Machine Learning: An Introduction to Concepts and Methods, Sections 1-3, by Hüllermeier and Waegeman.
+[Available Online](https://arxiv.org/pdf/1910.09457.pdf)

 ## Fairness and Uncertainty Quantification Modules

 Each module will span three class sessions.
 Within each class session, we will cover 2-3 methods, each of which will be presented by one of the groups.